A Philip Serrell’s we aim to make buying at auction an easy and pleasurable experience.

 If you wish to attend the auction you will need to register for a bidding number in advance by filling out a bidding registration form in our office.
 When registering in person for the first time we require photo ID, passport or driving licence will suffice.

-Telephone bids must be booked in advance up to 8.00pm the day prior to the auction.Telephone bidding is only undertaken for lots in our Fine Art auction.We offer telephone bids for lots with a pre-sale estimate of £300 or above.
-Contact details for registration should including, name, address, email address, land line and mobile telephone numbers.We will contact you during the sale and a saleroom representative will bid live with you over the telephone.
+Telephone bids must be booked in advance up to 7.00pm the day prior to the auction.Telephone bidding is only undertaken for lots in our Fine Art auction.We offer telephone bids for lots with a pre-sale estimate of £300 or above.
+Contact details for registration should include name, address, email address, land line and mobile telephone numbers.We will contact you during the sale and a saleroom representative will bid live with you over the telephone.
 Bid amounts do not include buyer’s premium

 You can register to bid ‘live’ for our Fine Art auctions by visiting www.the-saleroom.com.
 Philip Serrell sale catalogue will be online two weeks prior to the auction and bidders can register through the auction.
 A valid credit/debit card will be needed to complete registration together with all personal contact details.
 Registration for online bidding closes at 10.00am on the morning of the sale.Commission bids can also be left via this method.
 These can be left during the sale if the buyer has already completed registration.Please note that if you’re a successful online bidder, we are permitted to debit the card you registered with.
 It is the buyer’s responsibility to deal with collection of lots.
+If you are bidding through the saleroom.com there is an additional surcharge of 4.95% on the hammer price plus VAT @ 20%

 If you are unable to view the sale prior to bidding, it is highly recommended that potential bidders gather as much information as possible about the lot.
 Additional images for each lot are available on our website and www.the-saleroom.com and additional images and detailed condition reports can be requested at email@example.com or through the-saleroom.com